archway-network/dapp-examples/plain_javascript/keplr-example/README.md

 # Keplr Example

-This example demonstrates a basic use case where the Keplr extension injects an offline signer that is compatible with arch3.js.
+This example demonstrates a basic use case of sending tokens from one account to another.

 ## Install dependencies